Acute Cerebellar Ataxia

 Which doctor treats acute cerebellar ataxia?

-Acute Cerebellar Ataxia is usually treated by specialists in neurologist.
+Acute Cerebellar Ataxia is usually treated by specialists in neurologist, pediatric neurologist, general practitioner.